 - Other beach daylight activities: usually take place in the afternoon and include triangulation of nests, nest excavations, taking temperatures and giving information to tourists if these are present.

 - Assisting with cooking and camp cleaning.

 Our base camp is located at Playa Cabuyal, in the Gulf of Papagayo.
 The Gulf is located in North Pacific Costa Rica and is an extraordinarily rich marine and terrestrial area.
 Cabuyal is at approximately 1 hour from the Liberia International airport and about 6 hours from the San Jose International airport.

 The camp is ~ 1.5- 2 km from the beach.
-We stay in a small house with three rooms, two bathrooms and one outside kitchen.
+We stayed in a small house with four rooms, two bathrooms and one outside kitchen.
 We can accommodate 10-12 people at the time.

 We are looking for enthusiastic volunteers that are willing to work as part of a team and have a genuine interest for nature and field work.

 There is not internet at the camp site and there is limited electricity and phone coverage.
-It is important that the volunteer is looking for this type of experience and can live under these conditions.
+It is important that the volunteer can live under these conditions and enjoy them.

-Volunteers must be able to walk on soft sand for several hours and work under conditions of sleep deprivation at times.
+Volunteers must be able to walk on soft sand and work for several hours at night.